leafo/lapis/docs/moon_getting_started.md

-title: Creating a Lapis Application with MoonScript
+{
---
+  title: "Creating a Lapis Application with MoonScript" }
 <div class="override_lang"></div>

 # Creating a Lapis Application with MoonScript